Robust entanglement detection in arbitrary two-mode Gaussian state: a Stokes-like operator-based approach: Measurements (Experimentally feasible)

 Note that, in case of standard homodyne detection (for example in Refs.~\cite{D'Auria05, Mihaescu_2020}) the intensity of signal state must be less than the intensity of the reference state.
 Thus, it is may not be a feasible task to look for a reference state which has a higher intensity than the intensity of a signal state of undefined photon numbers, e.g., macroscopic states~\cite{Ruppert16}.
 In such a case, standard homodyne detection is difficult to perform.
 In Ref.~\cite{Ruppert16}, the elements of covariance matrix of a single mode macroscopic Gaussian state are estimated by performing Stokes-like measurements with a low-intensity reference state.
 In such a scheme, a strong coherent reference state can be replaced with a low-intensity displaced squeezed thermal reference state.
 In short, Stokes-like measurements generalize homodyne detection.
 The similar method we follow here to estimate elements of the covariance matrix of a two-mode Gaussian state.
-Also, it is worth mentioning that when the signal state is a macroscopic state then it is impractical to use photon number resolving detectors for photon counting.
-Thus, intensity detectors which estimates only moments of the photon numbers are useful for such scenario.
-However, the method forbids to reconstruct the whole density matrix, i.e., the full state tomography.
-Note that, this discussion is important while testing the scheme in an experiment.
-However, this is beyond the scope of the present work.